We Give Students the Tools to Create

 In art, like everything at Applewild, interested students have the opportunity to delve deeper.
-Starting in the 7th grade, students who are passionate about the visual arts can elect to participate in our art mentor program (which includes a video mentor option), in which students work closely with our art teacher to design and create a unique and original artwork or project over the course of a season.
+Starting in the seventh grade, students who are passionate about the visual arts can elect to participate in our art mentor program (which includes a video mentor option), in which students work closely with our art teacher to design and create a unique and original artwork or project over the course of a season.

 All of our students participate in shop class and by the time they get to the Upper School, they are able to plan and execute complicated projects of their own.
 Our woodshop program teaches basic woodworking and handiwork skills that are useful in everyday life, as well as power tool use and more complex woodworking techniques in the later grades.
 At all levels, our students learn precision and attention-to-detail in a hands-on, safe environment.